Kasrazn97/Logo_Detection/README.md

 <a name="inf"></a>
 ### Inference and detection:
-  Once our algorithm has finished training, we can evaluate its performance on a test set.
+  Once our algorithm has finished training, we can evaluate its performance on a test (you can download it from [here](https://drive.google.com/drive/folders/10c4XI9v7e0DC8tFv0Any5xXd_-HMzwTL?usp=sharing)) set.
 Follow the instructions provided in the points below to run the algorithm and retrieve the results of both *image.jpg* with a bounding box around the precition, and its respective *image.txt* label describing the detected classes and their respective bounding box in a format (class_id, x_mid, y_mid, width, height):
   1. Open your terminal
   2. Activate the environment you installed the [requirments.txt](https://github.com/Kasrazn97/Logo_Detection/blob/main/requirements.txt) on
   3. Open [detect_batch.sh](https://github.com/Kasrazn97/Logo_Detection/blob/main/detect_batch.sh) with a text editor, and change the variable *Modelname* according to the specific model you're evaluating (exact names are specified inside *detect_batch.sh*).